matxpg/Team-Neural-Networks/README.md

 **Network function:**
   >- Outline the typical ANN parameters - interconnection pattern between different layers of neruons, learning process for updating weights of the interconnections, and the activation function that converts a neuron's weighted input to its output activation
+  >- Training Epoch - What is it, what does it mean vs iteration - An epoch is a measure of the number of times all of the training vectors are used once to update the weights.
 **Learning:**
   >- Cost functions / Choosing a Cost function
   >- Paradigms : In both of our datasets, we will likely rely on supervised learning techniques